NATIONAL RANDOM ACTS OF LIGHT DAY

 “There are two ways of spreading light: to be the candle or the mirror that reflects it.” ~ Edith Wharton

-Receiving the diagnosis of cancer is one of the darkest moments a person can have.
-As part of The Leukemia & Lymphoma Society’s Light The Night Walks fundraising campaign, National Random Acts of Light brings awareness to the importance of providing cures and access to treatments for blood cancer patients.
+Unfortunately, receiving the diagnosis of cancer is one of the darkest moments a person can have.
+However, as part of The Leukemia & Lymphoma Society’s Light The Night Walks fundraising campaign, Random Acts of Light brings awareness to the importance of providing cures.
+More importantly, the organization gives access to treatments for blood cancer patients.

 Take a friend fishing or bring them their favorite cup of coffee.
-Sometimes a visit, a walk or a fresh bouquet of flowers is what brings the light into the room.
+A simple visit, a walk, or a fresh bouquet of flowers brings the light into the room.
 Surprise someone you love, by bringing a sparkle to their day.